adamsilver/fdpb/03-book-a-flight.md

 };
 ```

+#### Supporting Endonyms And Common Typos

-This is certainly a good start, but some people may refer to the same country by a different name.
+Some people may refer to the same country by a different name.
 For example, Germany is sometimes referred to as Deutschland.
-This is otherwise known as an endonym.
+An alternative name for a place is called an endonym.

 To allow users to type an endonym, we first need a way to check the option's alternative value.
 One way to do this is to put it inside a data attribute on each of the options.